cameronmathis/COMP4300/Project2/README.md

 The written code evaluates if an entered word is a palindrome.
 For this program spaces are seen as an ending character.
 For example:

 > Please enter a word: nascar </br>
-> The string is not a palindrome.
+> "The string is not a palindrome."

 or

 > Please enter a word: racecar </br>
-> The string is a palindrome.
+> "The string is a palindrome."

 To run the machine, look below!